 FEAST DAY - October 17

-and the union of the two together is God." ~ St Ignatius of Antioch
+"My desire is to belong to God." ~ St Ignatius of Antioch